SPhillips1337/AIChatbot/README.md

 - Improved WebSocket client resilience: automatic reconnect with exponential backoff and keepalive pings to survive reverse proxies (updated `index.html`).
 - News processing reliability improvements: news selection is now sorted by `payload.timestamp` and the processor logs the news items chosen for LLM prompts (`webhook-api/news-processor.js`).
 - Minor bugfixes and logging improvements to help diagnose disconnects and news freshness issues.
+- Per-user idle/proactive timers (prevent repeated global greetings) and deferred greeting logic to avoid duplicate welcomes on reconnect.
+- Undelivered thought storage and delivery on user auth (server stores proactive messages when users are offline and delivers them after they authenticate).
+- Debug endpoint: `GET /api/debug/states` (admin-only) to inspect in-memory user states and timers for troubleshooting.

 ## Components